Why, oh why with all the information available to companies, is asking for reviews still seen as a sketchy strategy? Part blog, part rant.

 “Asking for reviews at all, even if the business breaks norms and attempts to ask more than just their happy customers, can create a bias away from organically motivated reviews.”.

-Hold up.
-They’re suggesting that companies only contact their happy customers, rather than their unhappy customers for a review.
-But this is not what I take offence to, no, no.
+They’re suggesting that companies only contact their happy customers, rather than everyone for a review.
+But this isn’t what I take offence to.

 Now, unless they have a time machine which can whizz them into the future to determine whether their customer is happy or not, this sentence is baloney.
 Isn’t this the whole point of asking for and collecting a review?
 To assess whether your customer was happy or not, and gain insight to your service or product?